Spackenkill Union Free School District: History of Spackenkill

 The district's first school building was on the site of the present firehouse and was built in 1866 or 1867.
 It was a traditional one-room schoolhouse built of bricks brought from the Netherlands as ballast in sailing vessels.

 Beginning in 1912, older pupils were sent outside the district to continue their education.
 By 1920 the one-room schoolhouse was overcrowded with an enrollment of 55 pupils, and plans were made for a new building.
 In 1926 classes met in two rooms of the new building.

 In the 1940s, population growth made it imperative for the district to increase its facilities.
 An addition was built on Spackenkill School (later renamed the Martha W. Lawrence School after the first principal) and property was purchased to allow for further expansion.
 The Croft Road Junior High School (later renamed the Orville A. Todd Junior High School) opened in 1959.
 In 1993, it became the Orville A. Todd Middle School.
 Rapid population growth made the purchase of two additional sites advisable.
 One site was the location of the Nassau Elementary School, which opened in 1962.
 Hagan Elementary School was built on the second site in the Hagantown development in 1962.
 In 1967, the residents passed, by an overwhelming majority, a referendum to purchase land for a high school.
 The New York State Department of Education moved to block the construction, and the Spackenkill District responded by filing a lawsuit.
 The district ultimately prevailed, and construction began in 1970.
 Spackenkill High School graduated its first class in 1974.

 Under the leadership of superintendent Dr. Mark Villanti and support from the Board of Education, a 24 million dollar capital project was passed by the community in 2017.
 Improvements included a brand new athletic facility at Spackenkill High School and new roofing at all schools.
 In the summer of 2020, the new athletic facility officially opened to the public.

+In 2019 Villante left his position due to retirement, and Paul Fanuele replaced him; Fanuele was principal of Arlington High School.